Last Updated on

 There´s a few ATM´S around Baghdad that accepts international bank cards.
 The bigger hotels also accept payment with bank cards but everything else is the country is done with hard cash.

-Don’t rely on ATMs while in Iraq.
+Don’t rely on ATMs while in the country.
 Be sure to bring enough Euro/USD for your entire trip.

 There are money exchangers at the arrivals of the airport and at the hotels.
 But for the best rate head to the bazaar.
 The conversion rate fluctuates from day to day with the rate in Baghdad often being better than in other cities around the country, so it’s worth changing your money in Baghdad.